1hzdev/aa_helper/README.md

-# AA Helper Library
+# AA Utilities Library

-This repo contains files for various commands of the AA Helper discord bot to work.
+This repo contains files for various commands of the AA Utilities discord bot to work.

-AA Helper is a discord bot in development.
+AA Utilities is a discord bot in development.
 You can play around with the bot by joining the [Discord Server](https://discord.gg/EbWuhVwfaV)
 ## Features

 - !stats - Shows damage, range, and SPA for a unit in game at max upgrade.
 Takes one string parameter